 In the Master Section, the signal passes all plug-ins, even if some plug-ins are soloed.
 However, the sound is not affected by this because the muted plug-ins are bypassed from the playback process stream.

 Master Section Tools

-The options at the top of the Master Section window allow you to bypass the Master Section during playback, reset the Master Section, and save and recall presets.
+The tools and options at the top of the Master Section window allow you to make various settings before rendering the file, make bypass settings, and decide whether the playback signal passes the Master Section.